marchaefner/jedit-CoffeeScriptSideKick/README.md

 source to JavaScript via the `Cakefile` followed by the usual jEdit plugin build process, defined in `build.xml`.

-To ease the build process a prebuild `CoffeeScriptParser.js` is already included.
+To ease the build process, a prebuild `CoffeeScriptParser.js` is already included.
 Recompilation will be triggered by `ant` if its source has changed.

 ### Requirements